Steadfast and committed!

 Of all the things I could say about my dad, Kenneth Copeland, those two words really stand out, because that’s the only way I’ve ever known him to be.
 I can say the same for my mom, as well.
 They have always been steady in whatever they’ve done, and in whatever they’ve believed.
 They’ve never changed from being steady in God’s Word, and they’ve never compromised.
 And that’s what I am most proud of about them.

 Even in some of their most difficult times, some of which included enduring my years as a teenager, they always stood firm.

 Growing up, I was an independent spirit.
 So even though Dad and Mom were there to teach and guide me, I always had to figure things out on my own.
 One of the things I figured out, and I’m glad I did, was that they were right.

-It’s a story of the older you get, the smarter your parents become.
+It’s a story of the newer you get, the smarter your parents become.